List of lost television broadcasts in the United Kingdom: Doctor Who

+Audio versions of all missing episodes survive, made during the original broadcasts of the 1960s.

 Unaired lost episodes

 In addition to the official list of missing episodes, also missing is the original Episode 1 of The Daleks.
 At some point after the recording, it was discovered that a technical problem had caused backstage voices to be heard on the resulting videotape; in early December 1963, the episode was remounted with a different costume for Susan.
 The only surviving portion is the reprise at the beginning of Episode 2.

 Planet of Giants is another odd example, having originally recorded four episodes.
 Directed by Douglas Camfield and entitled "The Urge to Live", Episode 4 was spliced together with the original Episode 3 ("Crisis") to create a faster-paced climax with only Camfield being credited on the resulting episode.
 This decision, made by then-Head of Drama Sydney Newman, resulted in a gap at the end of the second production block (and the creation of Mission to the Unknown); the unused portions of Episodes 3 and 4 are believed to have been destroyed.